 It is essential that newborn babies feel adequately warm and cosy after birth.
-Therefore, wrapping a baby in optimal layers of loose clothing can prove useful in providing him with the required warmth and giving him the feeling of being nestled in a secure cocoon.
+Therefore, wrapping a baby in optimal layers of loose clothing can prove helpful in providing him with the required warmth and giving him the feeling of being nestled in a secure cocoon.

 2. Comfort Him

 Music can have a calming effect on babies.
-Put on some soothing music or sing soft lullabies to help relax your baby.
+Put on soothing music or sing soft lullabies to help relax your baby.

 4. Break Off the Habit

 You can try setting your baby down either on a bouncy chair or an activity mat to break his habit of showing displeasure when he is not held.
-Set the baby in the chair a few minutes every day till he gets used to it.
+Set the baby in the chair for a few minutes every day till he gets used to it.
 Stay close and do pick him up when he seems uncomfortable and starts crying.
 You can do this exercise a few times every day particularly when your baby is happy and well-rested.
 You may increase the duration gradually.